Saturday, July 9, 2022

 To compute angle between two unit vectors, mathematically it can be represented as

-The dot product may be a positive or a negative or a zero.
+The dot product may be a positive or a negative or a zero based on the direction of the vectors.

 Cross Product